 There are various types of KPIs, and the opportunities to define them are truly endless.
 Although KPIs don’t necessarily feed into goals as neatly as goals fit into milestones, they can most definitely be used to discover and monitor your business’s position in areas such as customers, marketing, external and internal operations, and your business’s overall success.

 Monitoring KPIs is critical to your business’s success as you can find exactly what is going right or wrong based on data.
 Once you are clear on what is working and what is not, you can easily begin to make improvements.
 Consider starting to create KPIs in the areas of sales, finance, and marketing to begin with.

 Monitoring sales can help you understand the sales growth and profitability, sales channels and pipelines, benchmark against industry competitors, and customer retention or turnover.

-Using KPIs to monitor financial activities in the areas of accounts payable turnover, accounts receivable, inventory turnover, profit margins, break even points, working capital and growth rates are great ways to monitor the trajectory of the business towards profitability.
+Using KPIs to monitor financial activities in the areas of accounts payable turnover, accounts receivable, inventory turnover, profit margins, break-even points, working capital, and growth rates are great ways to monitor the trajectory of the business towards profitability.

 KPIs for marketing should be relevant to what is going on in the overall marketing strategy.
-KPIs can be used to track engagement, return on investment from paid advertising campaigns, determine and track costs per lead, customer acquisition, qualified sales leads, and sales revenue.
+KPIs can be used to track engagement, and return on investment from paid advertising campaigns, determine and track costs per lead, customer acquisition, qualified sales leads, and sales revenue.